aridoza/foundational-java/oop-java-lesson/04.subclasses-lesson/README.md

 - [lab](https://git.generalassemb.ly/ed-product-library/programming-fundamentals-in-java/tree/master/baseline-materials/subclassing-lab
 -->

-![](resources/cat-lion.png)

-<!-- taken from https://odditymall.com/includes/content/thumb1366252920.png -->
+## Opening (5 mins)

 In our use of language and observations from the world, we naturally categorize objects of similar types.
 We understand what a cat is.
 We understand that a lion is a member of the cat family, and although we have no confusion between a cat and a lion, we know that lions share qualities with cats.

+![](resources/cat-lion.png)

+<!-- taken from https://odditymall.com/includes/content/thumb1366252920.png -->

 We can say that `Lion` is a subclass of `Cat`, and will inherit basic properties and functionality from its _superclass_ (its parent class).

 > Note: You may also hear subclasses and superclasses referred to as parent and child classes, which may help visualize what is meant by "inheritance".

-## Code-Along: Cat superclass
+## Guided Practice: Superclasses and subclasses (15 mins)

 Given the following definition of our `Cat` class: